openknowledge-archive/activityapi/README.md

 #### Run the Timestamp scraper (debug)

     # This simple scraper will populate the database
-    # with an extra roweach time it is run:
+    # with an extra row each time it is run:
     ./scrape_timestamp.py

 #### Run the Twitter scraper